 What follows is a meditation on Psalm 139:13-15.
 I will express it in first person singular.
 But please don’t read these words as my description of myself.
 Read them for and as yourself.

 For you, God, created my inmost being; you knit me together in my mother’s womb (Psalm 139:13).

-My inmost being is not just my internal organs.
-It is the immaterial part of me: my soul and my spirit
+My inmost being is not my internal organs.
+Rather, it is the immaterial part of me: my soul and my spirit

 And what is my soul?
 The Greek is psyche, the root of “psychology.”
 My soul is what psychologists study: my mind (including both intellect and emotion), my will, basically my whole personality.